conceptcartography/conceptcartography/docs/concepts/stereotype-threat.md

 ## 💡 Examples

-- "Black students to fill out a demographic survey question about their race before taking a test had a negative impact on their test performance" (Fehr and Minji 2022, 12)
+- "Black students to fill out a demographic survey question about their race before taking a test had a negative impact on their test performance" (Fehr and  2022, 12)

 ## 🔗 Relations